 If your education has been significantly disrupted through health or personal problems, you may want your school to consider the effect of these extenuating circumstances on your academic work or exams.

-If you have not kept the evidence
+If you have not kept the emails

 Permission to share information

-email firstname.lastname@example.org requesting it is updated or,
+email firstname.lastname@example.org requesting it is updated, or

 Additional information for school staff